Brookfield, Wisconsin: Arts and culture

+Brookfield Days is held annually in June, at Wirth Park.

+The Elmbrook Historical Society hosts celebrating the lives of early Brookfield settlers, including Caroline Ingalls, who was born in the Brookfield area.

 Government

 Brookfield has a mayor–council government.
 The mayor is elected to a four-year term.
 On April 1, 2014, incumbent mayor Steve Ponto again defeated former two-term Mayor Jeff Speaker by a vote of 4,512 to 2,539.
 On April 3, 2018, incumbent mayor Steve Ponto ran unopposed for mayor.

 Brookfield is represented by Scott Fitzgerald (R) in the United States House of Representatives, and by Ron Johnson (R) and Tammy Baldwin (D) in the United States Senate.
-Brookfield is represented by Dale Kooyenga (R) in the Wisconsin State Senate and Sara Rodriguez (D) and Robyn Beckley Vining (D) in the Wisconsin State Assembly.
+Brookfield is represented by Rob Hutton (R) in the Wisconsin State Senate and Robyn Beckley Vining (D) in the Wisconsin State Assembly.

-Common Council

 The Common Council is composed of 14 aldermen, with two representing each of seven districts.
 They serve four-year terms, with one member from each district up for election every other year.
 The aldermen set policy and have extensive financial control, but are not engaged in daily operational management.

 Education

 The Elmbrook School District serves residents of Brookfield excluding a small section of southwest Brookfield, which is in the Waukesha School District.
-Private schools include St. Dominic Catholic School, St. John Vianney Catholic Church, St. Luke Catholic School, St. Joseph's Catholic School, Elm Grove Lutheran School, Brookfield Christian School, and Brookfield Academy.
+Private schools include St. Dominic Catholic School, St. John Vianney Catholic Church, St. Luke Catholic School, St. Joseph's Catholic School, Heritage Christian School, Brookfield Christian School, and Brookfield Academy.
 Private high schools located within the Brookfield city limits include Brookfield Academy and Heritage Christian School, West Suburban Christian Academy.

-Tourism

-Brookfield offers shopping, fine dining, outdoor golf and parks.
-Brookfield's concert hall is the Sharon Lynne Wilson Center for the Arts located in Mitchell Park.
-Brookfield's main beach is located at Fox Brook Park where hiking in natural preserves, sailing, biking and golfing are also available.